eastcentralontario@united-church.ca

 Email: RSMerkley@united-church.ca

-Monday, April 24th from 7:30-9pm – Remit on the structure of the Indigenous Church ECORC’s Indigenous Justice & Respectful Relationships Forum is inviting you to join us for an information session to discuss how the United Church takes two important steps toward right relations.
+ECORC’s Indigenous Justice & Respectful Relationships Forum held an information session on Monday, April 24th to discuss the Remit on the structure of the Indigenous Church.
+How the United Church has taken two important steps toward right relations.
 In its General Council 44, meeting virtually, The United Church of Canada has approved two proposals that advance the journey toward an autonomous Indigenous Church within The United Church of Canada.
 You can read the first proposal (referred to as NICO1) by clicking HERE and viewing or downloading the PDF document.
 The second proposal (GS10) can be viewed/downloaded by clicking HERE.
-Each community of faith will need to vote on this remit, so this is a great chance to learn more about it and we look forward to gathering with you.
-To register for this information session, please visit Registration for Spring Information Sessions – East Central Ontario Regional Council of the United Church of Canada (ecorcuccan.ca)
+Each community of faith will need to vote on this remit.
+You can find more information by visiting Remit 1: Establishing an Autonomous National Indigenous Organization | United Church 44th General Council (generalcouncil44.ca)

 Calls to the Church